-To answer these questions, let’s have a look at Iquitos itself and the surrounding rainforest…
+To answer these questions, let’s have a look at Iquitos itself and the surrounding rainforest.

 From Iquitos, you can enjoy incredible cruises into protected areas or tours from Amazon Rainforest lodges.

-This is where you find some of the best protected areas of the Tamshiyacu Tahuayo Reserve and the flooded forest of the Pacaya Samiria National Reserve.
+This is where you find some of the best protected areas.
+These include the Tamshiyacu Tahuayo Reserve and the flooded forest of the Pacaya Samiria National Reserve.

-If you’re interested in a short tour of 2 to 4 days, we recommend the lodges from Tambopata near Puerto Maldonado.
+If you’re interested in a short tour of 3 to 4 days, we recommend the lodges from Tambopata near Puerto Maldonado.
 We will mention these at the bottom of this article.

 Iquitos Protected Areas

-The best protected areas to visit from Iquitos are the Pacaya Samiria National Reserve and the nearby Tamshiyacu Tahuayo Reserve.
+The best protected areas to visit from Iquitos are the Pacaya Samiria National Reserve and the Tamshiyacu Tahuayo Reserve.
 These are both quite far from the city and can be reached on organized tours from lodges and cruises.

 The Tamshiyacu Tahuayo Reserve

-The reserve protects over 600 different bird species, including the colorful tanagers, cotingas, trogans, and king vultures.
+The reserve protects over 600 different bird species.
+These include many favorites including the colorful tanagers, cotingas, trogans, and king vultures.
 You can also find the iconic birds of Amazonia, such as the toucans, different macaws and many other parrots.

 The Tahuayo Lodge

 The lodge is positioned in the Tamshiyacu Tahuayo Reserve and offers private guides and a custom itinerary as standard.
-Enjoy spotting many different animals and plants on guided walking tours, boat tours, and canoeing excursions through the Tahuayo Reserve.
+Enjoy spotting many different animals and plants.
+You will explore on guided walking tours, boat tours, and canoe excursions through the Tahuayo Reserve.

-The minimum amount of time to spend at the Tahuayo Lodge is 4 days, but to spend time between both the Tahuayo Lodge and their Tahuayo River Amazon Research Center, located in even more untouched rainforest, the recommended time is 7 days or more.
+The minimum amount of time to spend at the Tahuayo Lodge is 4 days.
+But to spend time at both the Tahuayo Lodge and their Tahuayo River Amazon Research Center (ARC) the recommended time is 7 days or more.

 Enjoy the facilities of the main lodge, such as the largest canopy zipline in Amazonia and better canoeing then visit the research center.
-The Tahuayo River Amazon Research Center offers a 1,000 acre primate research grid where researchers are studying reserve wildlife.
+The ARC offers a 1,000 acre primate research grid.
+This is where researchers are studying reserve wildlife.
 The grid makes it easier to observe different monkeys and other animals showing natural behavior.

 The Pacaya Samiria National Reserve

 The Pacaya Samiria National Reserve is a beautiful flooded section of Amazon Rainforest.

-Because of its vast and flooded nature, the best way to experience the Pacaya Samiria National Reserve is on a cruise and there are a few different cruises from Iquitos to choose from.
+Because of its vast and flooded nature, the best way to experience the Pacaya Samiria National Reserve is on a cruise.
+And there are a few different cruises from Iquitos to choose from.

-From the different cruises, enjoy exploring the many different waterways of the Pacaya Samiria National Reserve.
+From the different cruises, explore the waterways of the Pacaya Samiria National Reserve.

 The Delfin II